data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 ### Challenge 2: Preparing by reading

-The event had a comprehensive website and the events were posted on Meetup with instructions as well as in multiple places (event website, Discord, newsletters, emails) on the process (join Discord, go through website, submit a registration form).
-Despite numerous reminders a number of people did not join Discord, some joined Discord at the start of the event, which might indicate they missed reminders, some participants did not submit a registration form, etc.
+The event had a comprehensive website and the events were posted on Meetup with instructions as well as in multiple places (event website, Discord, newsletters, emails) on the process (join Discord, read through the event website, submit a registration form).
+Despite numerous reminders, a number of people did not join Discord, some joined Discord at the start of the event, which might indicate they missed reminders, some participants did not submit a registration form, some participants did not review the website, etc.

 It is important that participants submit a registration form for these reasons:
 - They have read and agreed to the code of conduct.
-- They understand how the event will go.
+- They understand how the event will go and how to prepare.
 - Many participants have anonymous Discord profiles and this information is needed to track who is joining the event and can be added to the private channel.
 - We need to connect participants to their GitHub pull requests.
 - We need participants email addresses to communicate with them about the event.

 ### Challenge 3: Discord

 Some participants had technical issues with Discord.
-We have a 10-minute video on how to navigate Discord, though it is not apparent that all participants watched the video.
+We have a [10-minute video](https://youtu.be/w2A8SknM-68) on how to navigate Discord, though it is not apparent that all participants watched the video.

-## What's Next
+## What's Next: Maintaining the Momentum
 We hope to maintain the momentum by holding casual monthly "study groups" to continue contributing to PyMC.

+### Mentorship
+Working Sessions 2 & 3 had fewer participants which allowed for each pair programming group to have a mentor who could spend almost the full session with them.
+This was extremely beneficial and provided an opportunity to get to know the PyMC maintainers and ask many questions 2-on-1.

 ## Sessions: Social Media Shares